 The members of the Corporation other than the Accounting Officer and the staff member did not receive any payment from the institution other than the reimbursement of travel and subsistence expenses incurred in the course of their duties.

 Severance payments for all staff

-The College paid 4 severance payments in the year, disclosed in the following bands:
+The College paid no severance payments in the year (2023: 4)

-Included in staff restructuring costs is one special severance payments totalling £4,207 (2022: £100,481).
+Included in staff restructuring costs is one special severance payments totalling £NIL (2023: £4,207).

 7 Other operating expenses